daidensacha/my-first-repo/README.md

 Welcome

--In creating this simple website I practiced HTML, HTML5, and CSS that I was introduced to in the previous modules.
+- In creating this simple website I practiced HTML, HTML5, and CSS that I was introduced to in the previous modules.
--The site displays icons and links to information on the various technologies that we will be introduced to and will learn in the Full Stack course.
+- The site displays icons and links to information on the various technologies that we will be introduced to and will learn in the Full Stack course.

    * HTML
    * CSS
    * Javascript
    * Gitpod
    * Git
    * GitHub
    * Python
    * Flask
    * MongoDB
    * MySQL
    * Django
    * Heroku

 - In particular, in this module I was introduced to *Gitpod*, and how to create and edit a *GitHub* repository in terminal.